1957 NASCAR Grand National Series

 The 1957 NASCAR Grand National Series saw driver Buck Baker win his second consecutive NASCAR Grand National Series championship.
 Baker won the championship with 10,716 points over second place driver Marvin Panch (9,956), and Speedy Thompson (8,560).
 Baker was the first driver to win back-to-back NASCAR championships.
 Baker accumulated $30,764 for his efforts in the 1957 NASCAR season.
+Ken Rush was Rookie of the Year, and Fireball Roberts took home the Most Popular Driver Award.

 This was the last season until the 1993 season without Richard Petty.

 Overview

 In February 1957 the first '57 Chevy, affectionately known as the 'Black Widow' made its debut in NASCAR at the Daytona Beach and Road Course.
 Throughout the year drivers Buck Baker, Marvin Panch, Fireball Roberts, Larry Frank, Speedy Thompson, and Bob Welborn would pilot these now classic vehicles.

 Early in the 1957 season the Automobile Manufacturers Association (AMA) stated that its members should become less involved in motor sports.
 After an incident in the May 20 Virginia 500 at Martinsville Speedway that injured five spectators, including a young boy, ended the race with 59 laps remaining, Ford, General Motors and Chrysler became less passionate about providing financial and administrative support for the teams.
 On June 6 the auto manufactures withdrew their backing from the sport.
 Late in the season at the North Wilkesboro Speedway, a wheel from driver Tiny Lund's car was thrown into stands, and a spectator was killed.
 (There were no wheel tethers installed in NASCAR until a series of open wheel racing fatalities in the late 1990s at Michigan and Charlotte from wheels hurled into stands from crashes.)

-On November 27, 1957, construction began on a new race track now known as Daytona International Speedway after five years of negations.
+On November 27, 1957, construction began on a new race track now known as Daytona International Speedway after five years of negotiations.
 The ground-breaking ceremony takes place one month to the day after Buck Baker wins the final event of the season at Central Carolina Fairgrounds in Greensboro, N.C; thus securing his second consecutive championship.